jbrockmendel/pywrds/readme.txt

 		pip install BeautifulSoup
 		pip install paramiko

-		(See Figure 5)
+		(See Figure 5 in the "install" directory)

-		Note: In my limited experience with Windows, pip only works if executed from the directory "C://Python27/Scripts".
+		Note 1: In my limited experience with Windows, pip only works if executed from the directory "C://Python27/Scripts".
 This may be different with Anaconda, I don’t know.

+		Note 2: If you use the Anaconda distribution of Python, it comes with BeautifulSoup installed, but it is labelled "bs4".

 	C) Linux